Berlin truck attack suspect killed in Milan police shootout

 The Islamic State group claimed responsibility for the Monday attack in Berlin, which killed 12 and injured 56 others.

-One of the two officers was shot by Amri and is in the hospital, but his condition is not life-threatening, Minniti said.
+One of the officers was shot and is in the hospital, but his condition is not life-threatening, Minniti said.
 The other officer fatally shot Amri.

+German authorities said they were still awaiting official confirmation that the person killed in Milan was Amri, but German Interior Ministry spokesman Tobias Plate said "should this turn out to be true, then the Interior Ministry is relieved that this person doesn't pose a threat anymore."

 It was unclear how and when Amri traveled from Berlin to Milan.
 German authorities issued a Europe-wide wanted notice for him on Wednesday, two days after the attack.